 Sitting in a comfortable position on the floor, back and neck straight, shoulders relaxed and legs crossed.
 Put your hands on your legs and relax.
 You can do this exercise with your eyes closed for better focus on your breathing.

 Inflates the inspiring belly (from the nose), and brings the stomach in exhaling.
 The sequence must be done as quickly as possible exhaling noisily.
 Take a break when you begin to feel dizzy.
 Then, inhale and bring your chin toward your chest and freezes your breath for 3 seconds, taking the stomach in and contracting the perineum.
-Exhale bringing the head in the initial position.
+Exhale bringing hygienic and freshly-scented in the initial position.
 When you become familiar with this position, you can repeat the cycle several times.

 Warning: It is not recommended for those with heart problems, have high blood pressure, hernia, epilepsy.